 In PC4uMusic configurations, this primarily concerns practical applications with the Microsoft system driver for the sound processor built into motherboards to play stereo, quadraphonic, and home theater recordings

 The configurations are for optimal setup with e.g. the free AIMP program, to provide an analog signal for 4 speakers, which is converted from digital with 32-bit float precision at a frequency of 192 kHz.
-The possibilities are even wider, but in AIMP they are available on a different basis than as with the Windows Audio Session Application Programming Interface.
+The possibilities are even wider, but for ambiphonic playback they are not fully available in AIMP based on the Windows Audio Session Application Programming Interface.

 There is already a Spatial Audio plugin for foobar2000 that is not technically perfect, but points in a direction with impressive potential.
 It is an alternative to plugins that allow this program to work with WASAPI or ASIO (Audio Stream Input/Output)